experimental-software/blog/content/2021-07-17_cross-module-links/index.md

 #java #spring #showdev

-This blog post contains a description of a concept how to add a link to a REST resource provided by module A to a resource provided by module B without a module dependeny from A to B. The example implementation uses Spring Boot and Spring HATEOAS.
+This blog post describes a concept for adding a link to a REST resource provided by a module A to a REST resource provided by module B without a dependeny from A to B. The example implementation uses Spring Boot and Spring HATEOAS.

 ## Context